-- 4.10.17 There is a need to ensure that occupiers are protected from environmental disturbances during the construction and demolition phase of major developments, and in particular during excavating and construction of subterranean developments such as basements. - 4.10.18 The Council requires the submission of Construction Management Statements for the types of developments as set out in the policy.
+4.10.17 There is a need to ensure that occupiers are protected from environmental disturbances during the construction and demolition phase of major developments, and in particular during excavating and construction of subterranean developments such as basements.

+4.10.18 The Council requires the submission of Construction Management Statements (CMS) for the types of developments as set out in the policy.
 In addition, the Council's Good Practice Guide on Basement Developments sets out guidance to ensure that problems relating to excavation and constructions of basements, such as highway/parking impacts, noise, dust, vibration and disturbance to neighbours, are avoided.
+Developers of basements are also expected to sign up to a Considerate Construction Scheme.
+To manage the environmental impacts and ensure that the Construction Management Statements are adhered to, the Council will seek a charge to the applicant/developer to cover the cost of monitoring the CMS.
+Where an applicant/developer uses the Council's Building Control services, a discount may be applied to this charge.

-Developers of basements are also expected to sign up to a Considerate Construction Scheme. - 4.10.19 The Council may also consider requiring a Construction Logistics Plan (CLP) in areas that are subject to high traffic congestion to ensure that vehicles entering the site do not adversely impact on local traffic.
+4.10.19 The Council may also consider requiring a Construction Logistics Plan (CLP) in areas that are subject to high traffic congestion to ensure that vehicles entering the site do not adversely impact on local traffic.

-- 4.10.20 The Council may also require a management plan that sets out how developers monitor dust, noise and vibration, and where necessary take the appropriate action if issues arise. - 4.10.21 It will also be necessary to control the hours of operation for noisy site works and the processes that would need to be followed in order to work outside these hours when and if required. - 4.10.22 As part of the Council's commitment to better air quality, the Council will also request, through planning conditions, that the GLA Regulation relating to Non Road Mobile Machinery (NRMM) is imposed where necessary. - 4.11 Subterranean Developments and Basements
+4.10.20 The Council may also require a management plan that sets out how developers monitor dust, noise and vibration, and where necessary take the appropriate action if issues arise.

+4.10.21 It will also be necessary to control the hours of operation for noisy site works and the processes that would need to be followed in order to work outside these hours when and if required.

+4.10.22 As part of the Council's commitment to better air quality, the Council will also request, through planning conditions, that the GLA Regulation relating to Non Road Mobile Machinery (NRMM) is imposed where necessary.

+4.11 Subterranean Developments and Basements